microsoft/bedrock/docs/services.md

 ## Prerequisites
 1. Completion of the [First Workload guide](./docs/firstWorkload/README.md) to setup an AKS cluster configured with flux.
-2. Complet of the [GitOps Pipeline Walkthrough](./docs/hld-to-manifest.md) to set up required GitOps workflow repositories and pipelines.
+2. Completion of the [GitOps Pipeline Walkthrough](./docs/hld-to-manifest.md) to set up required GitOps workflow repositories and pipelines.

 ## Onboarding a Service Repository